What can a newly published author expect from publishing their book?

 Most writers will need to work hard at promoting their own books in order to be successful.
 Authors may be required to do more promoting than the in-house book marketing and publicity staff.
 Most marketing staffs are working on several books simultaneously.
 It's important that authors build a platform through their website and gain a following of readers that love their work.

 You Get to Choose and Design Your Book Jacket

 The jacket that appears on your book is usually the work of a book art department informed by the opinions of everyone from the editor, the publisher, the marketing and PR departments to the sales representatives.

 You'll Get a Book Tour

 There's a slight chance you might.
 But touring authors around the country is very expensive.
 With so much opportunity for effective internet promotions like virtual book tours, there are fewer and fewer of the non-virtual, several-city variety book tours being offered by publishers.

 The Publisher Will Throw You a Book Party

-Book parties are expensive, and since they rarely generate sales, it is now almost always left up to the author or the author's generous friends to foot the bill, even for fairly high-profile authors.
-But you can always throw your book party.
+Book parties are expensive, and since they rarely generate sales, it's typically left up to the author even for fairly high-profile authors.

 Of course, being an author does come with bragging rights.
-But you'll have a happier experience if you don't count on bragging about quitting your day job, or about your ten-city book tour.
-At least, not just yet!
+But you'll have a happier experience if you have realistic expectations at the outset and don't count on quitting your day job, at least, not just yet!